Toby Wisneski, Founder & CEO

 Missy Woodward, Director of Marketing/PR/Grants

-Missy brings 15 years of non-profit experience to Leave No Paws Behind.
+Missy brings almost 20 years of non-profit experience to Leave No Paws Behind.
 Most of her fundraising expertise has been in the animal welfare sector.
 Since childhood, she has been rescuing abandoned animals, promoting spay/neuter of feral cats (T/N/R) and educating communities about proper care of pets.
 Missy looks forward to working with individuals, grantors and corporate supporters to further LNPB’s life-saving mission for seniors and special needs shelter animals and its newest program, the People, Helping People, Helping Paws Low-Cost Veterinary Clinic in West Covina, CA.

 Jordan McQueen, Customer Service